Tips to Remember Latitude and Longitude

 They run north to south and east to west, but which is which in the world when you are plotting a trip or sailing the seven seas?
 It can be confusing to remember the difference between latitude and longitude.
 They both start with the same letter and have the same number of syllables and the same definition, to a degree.
 The main difference in the definitions of latitude and longitude is the direction.
+Some can use mnemonic devices to help them remember the difference.
+Latitude and longitude coordinates are used to pin exact locations of things on a large scale map.

 Basics of Latitude vs. Longitude

-Which Way Is Latitude?
+Which Way is Latitude?

 A long-standing rhyme to remember latitude is: “I’m climbing the ladder of latitudes, latitudes, latitudes.
 I’m climbing the ladder of latitudes, all around the world.”